 - You can also order a home testing kit, which will be delivered to your door so you don’t need to leave your house.
 If you order a home testing kit, you will need to do the swab test and return it within 48 hours.
 The test will come with instructions on how to return it.
 If you've been advised to use a priority postbox to return your test, you can find your nearest here.

-For postal tests, the test and trace service will ask if they can run a check to verify your address.
-The check is not the same as a credit check and will not affect your credit score.
-If you decline you may be told you are unable to receive a test by post, and to apply for a drive-in test instead.
-Some people may not pass these checks for various reasons, and again may be advised to apply for a drive-in test instead.
-If you have any concerns you can call 119 for support.
+For postal tests, the Test and Trace service will ask if they can run a check to verify your address.
+The check is not the same as a credit check and won't affect your credit score.
+If you decline or don't pass these checks for whatever reason, you may be told you're unable to receive a test by post, and to apply for a drive-in test instead.

 The current test available looks for the presence of coronavirus and is taken in two samples – one from the back of your throat and one from inside your nose.
-At the drive-through testing sites, you will remain in your car while a doctor or nurses takes this from you.
-If you are doing the test yourself at home, take a look at this video to see how to take the swab.
+At the drive-through testing sites, you'll remain in your car while a doctor or nurse takes this from you.
+If you're doing the test yourself at home, take a look at this video to see how to take the swab.

 You will be notified of the test results a few days later.